KnackNarsa/networking-home-labs/README.md

 ## UBUNTU SETUP

-Install packages to allow apt to use repository over HTTPS
+Install packages to allow apt to use the repository over HTTPS

 ``bash
 sudo apt update